 Using pop-ups can help make your website more engaging.
-But you need to be very careful on when, how, and why you’re using pop-ups because they can scare away visitors just as easily as they can keep them on your website.
-Pop-ups can be confusing for many website owners, but if you know how they should be used, they can work to benefit you AND your visitors.
+But you need to be very careful on when, how, and why you’re using them because they can scare away visitors just as easily as they can keep them on your website.
+They can be confusing for many website owners, but if you know how to make pop-ups work, they can benefit you AND your visitors.

 Pop-ups were first seen almost 20 years ago.
 It was used for sponsored ads back then, and now they can be found almost everywhere.
 However, it didn’t take long for it to become distracting and disruptive.
 That’s why many people get annoyed by them… if they aren’t used carefully.